-You are a close contact if you have been with a person that has COVID-19 or you've spent more than 4 hours with a person who has COVID-19 in a house or other accommodation (such as an apartment, shared accommodation, residential aged care facility or hospital).
+- have been with a person that has COVID-19 for more than 4 hours in a house or other accommodation (such as an apartment, shared accommodation, residential aged care facility or hospital).

 You are not a close contact if you have been in a separate part of the house or accommodation with your own entry, and you have not had contact with the diagnosed person or used any shared or common areas they've been in for more than four hours.

-If you are a close contact, you must, for the next 7 days:
+If you are a close contact, for the next 5 days you must:

-- don't visit these vulnerable and high-risk settings except for exceptional or compassionate circumstances such as end of life visits (but you can go to these places if you are getting care or if you work there and meet requirements):
+- not visit these vulnerable and high-risk settings except for exceptional or compassionate circumstances (e.g. end of life visits), to receive care or to work there if you meet the requirements

 - an aged care facility